HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 are found; that might include replacing some traditional programmed solutions with *machine learning* that can usually run well on wide vector registers, multiple CPU cores or even GPUs.
-That challenge might also be faced more effectively in common through the use of common toolkits, such as VecCore, that help code adapt to the changing hardware landscape.
+That challenge might also be faced more effectively in common through the use of community toolkits, such as VecCore, that help code adapt to the changing hardware landscape.
 An intense discussion about the strategy to be used here, and how much specific HEP solutions are really required, took place and typifies many of the open questions